Skip to main content

 Children Born Abroad to Canadian Parents

-• Children who are not Canadian citizens (e.g., PR's children born abroad who have not yet received PR status) must apply for immigration status — they cannot simply enter as family members of a returning PR
+• Children who are Canadian citizens enter on a Canadian passport or proof of citizenship and do not need a visa; children who are not citizens (for example, a permanent resident's child born abroad who has not yet received PR status) generally must obtain their own immigration status and cannot simply enter as family members of a returning PR

 Frequently Asked Questions